-Anyone who doubts the presence of a glass ceiling just needs to look at the numbers: Just 6 percent of Fortune 500 companies have women CEOs.
-That's despite a growing body of research that shows that women-led companies tend to perform better.
+Anyone who doubts the presence of a glass ceiling only needs to look at the numbers: Only 6% of S&P 500 companies have women CEOs.
+That's despite a growing body of research that shows that companies with women leaders tend to perform better.

-So should smart investors aim to invest in those rare companies that have women calling the shots?
+Should you aim to invest in those rare firms that have women calling the shots?

 Women in Leadership Roles Add to Profitability

-The Peterson Institute for International Economics (PIIE) teamed up with EY to review 21,980 global publicly traded companies in 91 countries from a mix of industries and sectors.
-The results confirmed that having at least 30 percent of women in C-Suite positions adds 6 percent to a firm's net profit margin, on average.
+The Peterson Institute for International Economics (PIIE) reviewed 21,980 global publicly traded companies.
+These companies spanned 91 countries and were from a mix of industries and sectors.
+The results confirmed that having at least 30% of C-Suite positions as women add around 6% to a firm's net profit margin.

-Between 2002 and 2014, 80 firms from the Fortune 1000 with women CEOs bested the S&P 500 performance by 226 percent percent, according to a Quantopian study.
-The top performers were Mindy Grossman at HSNi, parent of the Home Shopping Network and Debra Cafaro at Ventas, a healthcare and senior living REIT.
-During that period, both women leaders increased an initial investment in their companies by more than 500 percent.
+Between 2002 and 2014, 80 firms from the Fortune 1000 with women CEOs bested the S&P 500 performance by 226%, according to a Quantopian study.
+The top performers were Mindy Grossman at HSNi, the Home Shopping Network parent, and Debra Cafaro at Ventas, a healthcare and senior living REIT.
+During that period, both women leaders increased initial investment in their companies by more than 500%.

-Women and men have distinct leadership styles and focus on different aspects of a corporate structure.
-Their differing backgrounds and experiences create a greater knowledge base than one coming solely from men.
-Ultimately, by combining both men and women in leadership roles, a company can achieve greater business results.
+Women and men have distinct leadership styles.
+They also tend to focus on different aspects of a corporate structure.
+Their different backgrounds and experiences create a greater knowledge base than one coming solely from men.
+When companies combine diverse groups in leadership roles, they can achieve greater business results.

-Laura D'Andrea Tyson, an economics and business professor at the Haas Business School of the UC Berkley, noted at the 2016 World Economic Forum that women benefit business in many ways, including improved innovation and complex decision-making.
+Laura D'Andrea Tyson, an economics and business professor at the Haas Business School (UC Berkley), noted at the 2016 World Economic Forum that women benefit businesses in many ways, from making complex decisions to improving innovation.

 Investing Ideas From Women-Led Companies

-If you're looking to capitalize on the business acumen of women in high places, here’s are some funds and stocks to check out.
-Of course, whenever evaluating a firm or fund for investment potential, do your own due diligence and research.
+If you're looking to make money on the business prowess of women in high places, here are some funds and stocks to look at.
+Do your due diligence and research when you're evaluating a firm or fund for investment potential.

 - Pax Elevate Global Women's Index fund (PXWEX).
 This fund invests in the top stocks of companies advancing women's leadership.